search ]

 What About Using Dates?

-Using dates in the permanent link structure has never shown significant advantages.
+Using dates in the permalinks structure has never shown significant advantages.
 Adding the date to the link structure creates a sort of “expiry” date for your posts.

 This expiry date might discourage people from clicking on such links, as most users usually seek the most up-to-date content, assuming it contains the most relevant and current information.
 Therefore, this type of link structure is not recommended.